dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Captain Hat Accessory.md

 This fearsome cap once belonged to the most dangerous pirate in all the Seven Seas.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Captain Hat Accessory

 Sorting priority: 14700

-Item uid: Captain Hat Accessory

 # shops selling Captain Hat: